ccb-hms/workbench-python-workshop/episodes/08-loading.md

 *   This is a `DataFrame`
 *   It has 7370 rows, with the first rowname being Asl and the last bveing Pbx1
-*   It has 3, two of which are 64-bit integer values.
+*   It has 3 columns, two of which are 64-bit integer values.
     *   We will talk later about null values, which are used to represent missing observations.
 *   Uses 230.3 KB of memory.